Kid Icarus: Uprising Gamefaqs Board Knowledge Compendium V.2.03

-Q: What weapons should I keep versus convert to hearts?
+Q: Which weapons should I keep versus convert into hearts?

-A: I recommend you keep ones that have only stars in one category, and any extremely low value ones, extremely high value ones, and ones that have modifiers you want.
+A: I recommend you keep the ones that have only stars in one category, any extremely low value ones, extremely high value ones and ones that have modifiers you want.
 If you do well in battle with a weapon you'll also want to keep it.

 Q: What does a weapon’s value indicate?

-A: Each star and modifier level has a corresponding value attach to it.
-A weapon’s value is just the total value of all the stars and mod, plus 100.
+A: Each star and modifier level has a corresponding value attached to it.
+A weapon’s value is just the total value of all the stars and mods, plus 100.